dean-dalianis/dsit-big-data-management-project/README.md

 ### Part 2: _Task 2_

-For this task, we used the [query_optimizer_test](src/QUERY_OPTIMIZER/query_optimizer_test.py) script to test Spark's query optimizer.
+For this task, we used the [query_optimizer_test](src/QUERY_OPTIMIZER/query_optimizer_test.py) script to test **Spark's query optimizer**.
 The script ran with query optimizer enabled and disabled.
-Sadly we were not able to get the timing for the Hortonworks Sandbox, as the `ratings` parquet file couldn't be generated due to resource constraints.
+Sadly we were not able to get the timing for the **Hortonworks Sandbox**, as the `ratings` parquet file couldn't be generated due to resource constraints.

-The script was run on the Okeanos cluster and the results are as follows:
+The script was run on the **Okeanos** cluster and the results are as follows:

 #### Query Optimizer Enabled